Who Is Bill Gates?

-In 2006, Gates reported he was progressing himself from all-day work at Microsoft to commit the greater quality opportunity to the establishment.
+In 2006, Gates reported he was progressing from all-day work at Microsoft to committing the greater quality opportunity to the establishment.
 His last entire day at Microsoft was June 27, 2008.

-In February 2014, Gates ventured down as an administrator of Microsoft so as to move into another situation as an innovation counselor.
+In February 2014, Gates ventured down as an administrator of Microsoft so as to move into another situation as an innovation counsellor.
 Long-term Microsoft CEO Steve Ballmer was supplanted by 46-year-old Satya Nadella.

 Gates has received numerous awards for philanthropic work.
 Time magazine named Gates one of the most influential people of the 20th century.
 The magazine also named Gates and his wife Melinda, along with rock band U2’s lead singer, Bono, as the 2005 Persons of the Year.

 Gates holds several honorary doctorates from universities throughout the world.
 He was knighted as an honorary Knight Commander of the Order of the British Empire bestowed by Queen Elizabeth II in 2005.

 In 2006, Gates and his wife were awarded the Order of the Aztec Eagle by the Mexican government for their philanthropic work throughout the world in the areas of health and education.